Fibromyalgia: Muscle relaxants

+Other medications

+Melatonin has shown potential therapeutic value in managing fibromyalgia symptoms, including improvements in pain, sleep, anxiety levels, and quality of life.
+Melatonin is considered to be generally safe, hence it may be a promising supplementary treatment for fibromyalgia.

+Central nervous system depressants include drug categories such as sedatives, tranquilizers, and hypnotics.
+A 2021 meta-analysis concluded that such drugs can improve the quality of life for fibromyalgia patients in the medium term.

+Very low-quality evidence suggests quetiapine may be effective in fibromyalgia.

 Capsaicin has been suggested as a topical pain reliever.
 Preliminary results suggest that it may improve sleep quality and fatigue, but there are not enough studies to support this claim.

-Unapproved or unfounded
+Cannabinoids may have some benefits for people with fibromyalgia.
+However, as of 2022, the data on the topic was still limited.
+Cannabinoids may also have adverse effects and may negatively interact with common rheumatological drugs.
+No high-quality evidence exists that suggests synthetic THC (nabilone) helps with fibromyalgia.

 Sodium oxybate increases growth hormone production levels through increased slow-wave sleep patterns.
 However, this medication was not approved by the FDA for the indication for use in people with fibromyalgia due to the concern for abuse.

-The muscle relaxants cyclobenzaprine, carisoprodol with acetaminophen and caffeine, and tizanidine are sometimes used to treat fibromyalgia; however, as of 2015 they are not approved for this use in the United States.
-The use of NSAIDs is not recommended as first line therapy.
-Moreover, NSAIDs cannot be considered as useful in the management of fibromyalgia.
+Nonsteroidal anti-inflammatory drugs are not recommended for use as first-line therapy, and are not considered as useful in the management of fibromyalgia.

-Very low-quality evidence suggests quetiapine may be effective in fibromyalgia.

-No high-quality evidence exists that suggests synthetic THC (nabilone) helps with fibromyalgia.

 Nutrition and dietary supplements

+Reviews in 2023 and 2020 found only limited or no evidence existed to recommend any specific diet to people with FM.

+Studies indicate that weight management is helpful for reducing FM impact.

 Nutrition is related to fibromyalgia in several ways.
-Some nutritional risk factors for fibromyalgia complications are obesity, nutritional deficiencies, food allergies and consuming food additives.
+Some nutritional risk factors for fibromyalgia complications are obesity, nutritional deficiencies, food allergies, and consuming food additives.
 The consumption of fruits and vegetables, low-processed foods, high-quality proteins, and healthy fats may have some benefits.
 Low-quality evidence found some benefits of a vegetarian or vegan diet.

-Although dietary supplements have been widely investigated in relation to fibromyalgia, most of the evidence, as of 2021, is of poor quality.
+Although dietary supplements have been widely investigated concerning fibromyalgia, most of the evidence, as of 2021, is of poor quality.
 It is therefore difficult to reach conclusive recommendations.
-It appears that Q10 coenzyme and vitamin D supplements can improve pain and quality of life for fibromyalgia patients.
+It appears that Q10 coenzyme and vitamin D supplements can reduce pain and improve quality of life for fibromyalgia patients.
 Q10 coenzyme has beneficial effects on fatigue in fibromyalgia patients, with most studies using doses of 300 mg per day for three months.
 Q10 coenzyme is hypothesized to improve mitochondrial activity and decrease inflammation.
 Vitamin D has been shown to improve some fibromyalgia measures, but not others.

-A review article including four studies with 98 patients found that melatonin treatment has several positive effects on fibromyalgia patients, including the improvement of sleep quality, pain, and disease impact.
-No major adverse events were reported.